DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

-Subungual haemorrhage describes an area of the nail where blood is located between the nail matrix and nail plate.
-Subungual haemorrhage (escape of blood) is also called subungual hematoma (collection of blood).
+Subungual haemorrhage is bleeding under a nail where blood is located between the nail matrix and nail plate.
+Subungual haemorrhage (escape of blood) is also called subungual haematoma (collection of blood).

 Subungual haemorrhage is caused by an injury to the nail [1–3].

 Subungual haemorrhage usually presents as a single discoloured or pigmented nail, which may be painless, tender, or painful.

 The patient may remember an injury leading to intense pain due to the pressure from the pooling of blood in an enclosed space and damage to surrounding tissues.
 Reactive inflammatory changes, such as swelling and erythema, may be observed around the nail fold shortly after the injury.

 Trauma may destroy or fracture the nail plate, resulting in the nail being opaque and yellowish due to detachment from the nail bed (onycholysis).
 The hyponychium (the skin under the free distal edge of the nail) may appear thickened due to blood between the nail plate and the nail bed.

 Subungual haemorrhage may appear reddish, purple, brown, black, or a combination of these colours.
 The variation in colour is related to the duration and stage of healing .

 A clear proximal margin in the nail plate appears within a few weeks due to normal nail growth after the injury and the discoloured nail plate grows outwards.